 I’ve been enjoying the Johnston Canyon hike in Banff for over 40 years now and I gotta say, I never get tired of it.
 Sure, people say it’s too touristy, but it’s so popular for a reason… it’s short, easy, beautiful and fun.

+Road access to Johnston Canyon is currently closed.
 See below for information on how to bike from Castle Mountain to Johnston Canyon during the 2020 closure of the Bow Valley Parkway.